CardiacModelling/BenNevis/README.md

 In the Terrain 50 data set, the cellsize is always 50 (giving it its name).
 There is a more accurate Terrain 5 set that costs money.

-According to wikiepedia, the approximate coordinates for Ben Nevis are 216600, 771200 (which is in the NN17 square).
+According to wikipedia, the approximate coordinates for Ben Nevis are 216600, 771200 (which is in the NN17 square).

-An easy way to find places on the grid is with https://britishnationalgrid.uk
+An easy way to find places on the grid is with [https://britishnationalgrid.uk].
+Another nice map with BNG coordinates is [https://explore.osmaps.com], and a great map without BNG coordinates can be found at

 ### The sea